CBEP-SoCB/SWAT_mussels_sum/Graphics/SWAT_metals_graphics.md

 We copied benchmark tables from (an on-line version of) Leblanc et al. 2009 into our excel spreadsheet.

-In addition, DEP reports on a number of health thresholds, based on “FTALs” – MCDC Fish Tissue Action Levels.
-They are not tabulated in the report.
+That document refers to “MCDC Fish Tissue Action Levels.” and FDA Action Levels.
+After some digging, we found a document on the Maine CDC website that corresponds to (most or all of) the FTALs reported by DEP.

-After some digging on-line, we found a document that corresponds to the FTALs reported by DEP. we copied those values by hand onto the Excel spreadsheet, and reorganized the spreadsheet.
+**ALL HEALTH\_RELATED THRESHOLDS ARE EXPRESSWD ON A WET WEIGHT BASIS**

 > Maine Center for Disease Control.
 2001.
 Bureau of Health Fish Tissue
 > Action Levels.